Spotsylvania Court House

 The Battle of Spotsylvania Court House

-One of the famous battles of the American Civil War and the second battle of Gen. Ulysses S. Grant’s Overland Campaign, the Battle of Spotsylvania Court House is best remembered for Gen. Robert E. Lee’s Mule Shoe defenses where intense hand-to-hand combat took place at the Bloody Angle.
+One of the notable battles of the American Civil War was the second battle in General Ulysses S. Grant’s Overland Campaign.
+Known for General Robert E. Lee’s “Mule Shoe” defenses, this two-week battle saw intense hand-to-hand combat at the Bloody Angle.

-On May 21, 1864, confronted with a stalemate and having found no decisive advantage, General Grant decided to withdraw and move southeast, closer to Richmond.
-This decision followed a communication he had sent to Washington just days earlier, in which he asserted, I propose to fight it out on this line if it takes all summer.
+On May 21, 1864, after failing to break the stalemate, General Grant decided to withdraw and move southeast, closer to Richmond.
+Days earlier, he had communicated to Washington, stating, “I propose to fight it out on this line if it takes all summer.”

 Notable Places of Interest at the Spotsylvania Court House Battle Site